How do I edit my hosts file?

 Remember to remove these lines once you have completed the testing and migrated!

-- Right click Notepad and select run as administrator.
+- With the Notepad application icon visible, right click Notepad and select run as administrator.

 For Windows 7

-- Press the Windows Key + R simultaneously.
+- Firstly, from the desktop area press the Windows Key + R key simultaneously.
+This opens a run window.

-- Type the following command: sudo vim /etc/hosts
+- From the terminal window, type the following command: sudo vim /etc/hosts